lambduli/original-glask/README.md

 # Glask

-I am currently rebuilding the whole project from the ground up.
+I am currently rebuilding the whole project from the ground up in a different repository.
+This repo hosts a source code of the implementation for my master's thesis project.